GMOD/jbrowse-components/packages/website/docs/creating_data_adapters.md

 title: Creating a new data adapter
 ---

-# Creating a JBrowse 2 data adapter
+## What is a data adapter

 A data adapter is essentially a class that derives from our "BaseFeatureDataAdapter" class

+The data adapters commonly run in a web-worker, along with the renderer, but this is just an implementation detail, and is not a requirement

+## Outline for a JBrowse 2 data adapter

 So we see basically something like this, this is stripped down for simplicity